 There are three main steps that you need to take in order to create and run your scripts on analysis.

 Creating an Analysis¶

 Creating your own analysis is easy.
-First, you need to click on Add Analysis in the upper right of the analysis main screen.
+First, click on Analysis on the sidebar then in the + the upper right of the analysis main screen.
 Just write a name and a description, and you’re ready to go!

 It’s possible to setup the analysis in many ways.
 For initial purposes, we will only set the analysis to run with an external script.
 It allows you to run the analysis directly from your machine, and do any changes you want in realtime.
 After downloading the example, you need to get Analysis-Token from your analysis and set it inside the index.js

 Open the example with the editor of your preference, and make the changes that you need in the code as necessary.
 Currently, if you wish to run your code at Tago, have in mind that Tago only supports Node.js.
 However, you are free to use any language you want, to do that select the ‘external’ option on ‘Run this script from’.
 It means that if you chose to program in another language, you won’t be able to upload the script on Tago; you will need to run the code in your own machine or in another server instead.

 To write your code using node.js language, follow these steps: